 Dr.Colakyan has helped Renmatix mature and improve its technology.
 Dr. Colakyan’s background brings expertise in important applications with direct relevance to biofuel production including his status as a nationally recognized expert on fluidization, commercial scale implementation of reactors like the Renmatix cellulose-hydrolysis reactor, and solids processing/handling which is critical to our proprietary conversion from biomass feedstocks to biomaterials outputs.
 As the leader of our research and development effort, he manages multiple paths of investigative R&D efforts, and works with a team of highly qualified technical directors to ensure that the Plantrose™ Process scales up smoothly via efficient engineering, design, and scalable process technology.

-SVP & Chief Relationship Officer
+Chief Relationship Officer & SVP

 Lauded as a strong voice and proponent for the re-birth of American manufacturing, especially in the energy and advanced materials industry sector, Mark is a member of the influential U.S. Global Leadership Coalition.
-Mr.Schweiker has held top management positions in several large government organizations, and concluded his distinguished public service career in 2003, as the 44th Governor of the Commonwealth of Pennsylvania.
+Mr.Schweiker has held top management positions in both commercial and large government organizations, and concluded his distinguished public service career in 2003, as the 44th Governor of the Commonwealth of Pennsylvania.
 Subsequently, Mark served as Chief Executive Officer and President of the Greater Philadelphia Chamber of Commerce, and later as President of PRWT Business Process Solutions.
 He also served as a member of the BioAdvance Board of Directors for eight years, and is currently a member of the Penn State University Smeal College of Business Board of Visitors.
 Mark is a graduate of Bloomsburg University (BS) and received his MA in management from Rider University.

 Chief Legal Officer